 The gift shop is what wins points with us.
 With plenty of dino gear and the ability for your kids to build their own dino, you won’t need an excuse to skip the food.

 Plan on using the bathroom in the restaurant, which will allow you to walk through and check out the dinosaurs.
-Then plan on eating at one of the best restaurants at Disney Springs on our list.
+Then, plan on eating at one of the best restaurants on our list at Disney Springs.

 With the array of restaurants at Disney Springs, Planet Hollywood just falls flat.
-There isn’t anything exciting about their food options that make us racing back for more.
+There isn’t anything exciting about their food options that makes us race back for more.